AzulGarza/talks/iif-osf-2025/slides.md

 > hey! 👋

 - i'm Azul
-- today i'm going to speak about some ideas around forecasting agents
+- today i'm going to speak about some ideas around genai forecasting agents

 ---